openstack/placement/doc/source/index.rst

 Overview
 ========

-Nova introduced the placement API service in the 14.0.0 Newton release.
-This is a separate REST API stack and data model used to track resource provider inventories and usages, along with different classes of resources.
+The placement API service was introduced in the 14.0.0 Newton release within the nova repository and extracted to the placement repository in the 19.0.0 Stein release.
+This is a REST API stack and data model used to track resource provider inventories and usages, along with different classes of resources.
 For example, a resource provider can be a compute node, a shared storage pool, or an IP allocation pool.
 The placement service tracks the inventory and usage of each provider.
 For example, an instance created on a compute node may be a consumer of resources such as RAM and CPU from a compute node resource provider, disk from an external shared storage pool resource provider and IP addresses from an external IP pool resource provider.

 The types of resources consumed are tracked as **classes**.
 The service provides a set of standard resource classes (for example ``DISK_GB``,